Direction Aware Hover

 import Image from "next/image";

-import { AnimatePresence, motion } from "framer-motion";
+import { AnimatePresence, motion } from "motion/react";

 import { cn } from "@/lib/utils";